 There are plenty of good reasons to visit Disneyland and Disney California Adventure® in September and October.

 Keep in mind that while it is possible to get discount Disneyland tickets, Oogie Boogie Bash is ticketed separately.
-And Oogie Boogie Bash is the replacement for Mickey’s Not-So-Scary Halloween Party.
+And Oogie Boogie Bash takes place on select nights in September and October.

 See my Disneyland guide for more tips.